Arthritis Drug Overview

-Steroids are powerful anti-inflammatory drugs that can treat many forms of arthritis including rheumatoid arthritis, plus lupus and other forms of inflammation such as vasculitis.
+Steroids are powerful anti-inflammatory drugs that can treat many forms of arthritis, including rheumatoid arthritis, lupus, and other forms of inflammation such as vasculitis.

 Although effective, steroids can have many side effects, especially when taken as a pill and used long term.
 Often, doctors try to avoid these problems by injecting the steroid into the affected joint or trying other medications in combination to keep the dose of steroids as low as possible.

 There are several versions of hyaluronan injections, also called viscosupplementation, that are used to treat osteoarthritis of the knee.
 They are injected directly into the joint.
 Some studies have shown some benefit for reducing pain for periods of up to six months, but others have shown more limited results.